marc094/GitFlowClass/README.md

 	This is a feature (no bugs here)
 ```

-Perfect, now that we have our feature created, we can commit it to the feature branch:
+Nice, now that we have our feature created, we can commit it to the feature branch:

 ```
 git add testFeature.txt
 git commit -m "New feature added"
 ```

-Perfect, now we have our perfect new feature added to the feature branch.
+Perfect, now we have our awesome new feature added to the feature branch.
 Time to merge it with the main ```develop``` branch.

 ```
 git checkout develop